DJStompZone/99bottles/README.md

 Build it for Linux or Windows from a single assembly source via a small macro

 ## Overview
-`poly.asm` demonstrates how to write a single NASM source that conditionally compiles for both ELF64 (Linux) and PE/COFF (Win64).
+Demonstrates how to write a single NASM source that conditionally compiles for both ELF64 (Linux) and PE/COFF (Win64).

 ## Compilation